cristianoc72/siad-pdf-compressor/README.md

 This project follows the [Susina coding standard](https://github.com/susina/coding-standard) and provides some composer scripts to help our contributors:

-1.  `composer cs` to check the conding standard
+1.  `composer cs:check` to check the conding standard
-2.  `composer cs-fix` to fix the coding standard
+2.  `composer cs:fix` to fix the coding standard
 3.  `composer test` to run the test suite
 4.  `composer analytics` to run [Psalm](https://psalm.dev/) our static analysis tool
 5.  `composer check` to run all the previous scripts